-Barely five minutes into “Gifted,” the new film from director Marc Webb (best known for inheriting the “Spider-Man” franchise from Sam Raimi and then driving it immediately into a brick wall), it becomes apparent that you’re watching the cinematic equivalent of an adult coloring book, designed and then filled in for you by a computer.
+Barely five minutes into “Gifted,” the new film from director Marc Webb (best known for inheriting the “Spider-Man” franchise from Sam Raimi and then driving it immediately into a brick wall), it becomes apparent that you’re watching the cinematic equivalent of an adult coloring book, designed and then filled in for you by a computer, you can tell the director used the best Screenplay Coverage Services.
 The melodramatic, indie-hipster bullet points, derived by algorithms that stand in for a screenplay, are checked off one by one as the film unspools.
 Poignant family montage set to the warbling of a singer/songwriter plucking away on his acoustic guitar?
 Check.
 Old Soul children making insightful bon mots clearly fed to them by a screenwriter in love with his own witty dialogue?
 Check.
 Excessive over-shake of a handheld camera to reinforce the film’s credibility against comparisons to Hallmark Channel productions?
 Check.
 A family cat with only one eye, dramatically saved from SPCA euthanasia at the literal LAST POSSIBLE SECOND?
 Two checks, but only because they managed to get an actual one-eyed cat instead of using CGI.

 That’s “Gifted” in a nutshell.
 It’s the story of a seven year-old math prodigy named Mary (McKenna Grace) whose grandmother Evelyn (Lindsay Duncan) wants to take her away from the uncle (Chris Evans) who raised her, so she can ship Mary off to a school for the – wait for it! – gifted.
 But Chris wants Mary to have a normal life, lest the pressures of genius cause her to commit suicide the way her mother did, because, as we all know, mathematicians are predisposed to self-destructive behavior.
 A predictable custody battle follows, during which Evelyn throws her money around and besmirches her estranged son’s good name, resulting in Mary being hauled off against her will to live with suspiciously perfect-looking foster parents.
 Are you hearing that pencil, ticking off those boxes yet?